DeskFlex

 How Can HR Track Employees with Hybrid Schedules?

 Tracking team member hours for remote work doesn’t have to be challenging for HR departments and managers.
-Many tools like cloud-based scheduling and management software allow back-end users access many features.
+Many tools like cloud-based scheduling and management software allow back-end users access to many features.

 One such feature is real-time data analytics.
 Factors like performance, employee retention, and engagement are trackable and can be printed into graphs for easy understanding.